pankod/superplate/documentation/docs/state-management/recoil.md

   );
 };
 ```
-Clicking on the buttons will updates state and changes count.
+Clicking on the buttons will update state and change count.
 It's that simple.

 <br/>